zyf722/wintoucher/README.md

 <img src="assets/WinToucher.svg" width="150" align="right">

 # WinToucher
 Powered by Win32 API and tkinter, WinToucher is a Python application that allows you to simulate touch events on Windows through keyboard input.
-It is useful for testing touch-based applications on Windows without the need for a physical touch screen.
+It is useful for testing touch-based applications on Windows without a physical touch screen.

 ![](./assets/Preview.png)